Spiritual bypassing is a very persistent shadow of spirituality, manifesting in many forms, often without being acknowledged. – R. Augustus

-It was only in the past year that I discovered why I had always felt this way about certain spiritual practices.
-The answer I found was that many practices falling under the guise of spirituality are actually forms of spiritual bypassing.
+It was only in the past few years that I discovered why I had always felt this way about certain spiritual practices.
+The answer I found was that many practices falling under the guise of “spirituality” are actually forms of spiritual bypassing.

 As we can see, spiritual bypassing is largely about avoiding or escaping from difficult life tasks.
 This leads us to form a clear definition of spiritual bypassing:

 The truth is that there are many types of spiritual bypassing that we sometimes don’t recognize (or refuse to recognize) in life.
-I have listed a few examples below that you are free to add to in the comments.
+I have listed ten of the most common types below:

 I) The Optimistic Bypass